-The Missoula Skatepark organizers pressed on through the fall, with the help of several Missoula art community members and developed “ON DECK,” an art show/auction that is now held every year in May.
-Blank skateboard decks are sent out during the summer months to artists around the country who are interested in creating a custom art piece for the MSA to auction off.
-Once returned, the pieces are displayed on the MSA website where bids are placed until the day of the auction.
-The high bids are then transferred to a live auction during Missoula’s monthly art walk, known as “First Friday.”
+The Missoula Skatepark organizers pressed on through the fall, with the help of several Missoula art community members and developed “ON DECK,” an art show/auction that has become an annual event.
+Blank skateboard decks were sent to artists around the country who were interested in creating a custom art piece for the MSA to auction off.
+Once returned, the pieces were displayed on the MSA website where bids were placed until the day of the auction.
+The high bids were then transferred to a live auction during Missoula’s monthly art walk, known as “First Friday.”
 The inaugural ON DECK raised over $7000 and has since been described as “Missoula’s most innovative and fun art show.”
 Throughout the fall months, the Missoula Skatepark also saw the first bit of earth move at the actual location.
 Organizers were able to strike a deal with the University of Montana and a local construction company for some much-needed fill dirt.
 The fill was trucked in and compacted prior to the winter season allowing the pile plenty of time to settle before spring construction.

 Fundraising continued to be the primary focus during the winter of 2005/2006 along with the process of selecting the pre-qualified skatepark company who would actually build the Missoula Skatepark.
 The final bid package was sent out to the companies that met our criteria and when the bids came back it was Grindline who, once again, won our vote.
 The phone call was made, check sent and the Missoula Skatepark was finally on the books to be built, although only in part.
 Unless we were able to raise another $100,000 in 3 months, we could only afford to build a portion of the entire design and would be forced to complete the project in 2 phases.
 Fingers were crossed and spirits lifted by some national magazine exposure on our Jeep raffle.
 Ticket sales soared and in January 2006 the1000th ticket was purchased.
 With the cost of the vehicle covered every ticket sold was another $100 in the bank for the MSA.

 As soon as the ground softened in the spring of 2006, Grindline arrived for what would end up being a 6-month construction schedule.
 It was during this time that the MSA received a call from a local Missoula family who was interested in donating to the project.
 After a lunch meeting, they presented the organization with the remaining $100,000 and purchased naming rights to the park.
-The “Missoula Skatepark” was formally renamed “MOBASH” as an acronym using letters from names in this family.
+The “Missoula Skatepark” was formally renamed “MOBASH” as an acronym using letters from the family’s names.
 The park construction could happen all at once and everyone involved was overcome with the outpouring of support for the project in recent months.

 Because time ran out in the fall of 2006, the brick banks (replicas of an old skate spot removed from the University of Montana in the 1980’s) were completed by Grindline at the south end of MOBASH in the spring of 2007.
 These banks were constructed from several hundred engraved bricks that had been sold throughout the course of fundraising for the project.
 With this done, the landscaping complete and a donor plaque ready for unveiling, the MSA held a re-grand opening event in July 2007 to thank everyone who played a role in the creation of MOBASH.

-The MSA lives on in its mission to provide new recreation opportunities with other Montana communities.
+The MSA lives on in its mission to provide new recreation opportunities for other Montana communities.